matthewpizza/garmin-connect/README.md

 # Garmin Connect

-This is a PHP wrapper for _some_ of the Garmin Connect API.
-The API is fairly undocumented and is discouraged.
 This project was created to assure all Garmin Connect data was backed up outside of the service.

 ## Installation

 ```json
 {